ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/Staking.md

 ## Penalty

-When the miner reach either one of the following condition, a penalty will apply to the participant.
+#### Reward Reduction

+If a miner's performance falls short of expectations, a penalty will be imposed on the associated participants—namely, the owner and those who have staked on the owner.
+As a result, the reward for one epoch will be reduced.

+Penalty Condition:

-- The online time is not reach 85% for a staking period.
+- The online time does not reach 85% during an epoch.

-- Failed for 3 consequence SGX generation job.
+#### Slash of staked amount

+When a miner performing actions that harm the network, the staked amount linked to the miner will be slash.

+List of harmful actions:

+- Submission of an Invalid Proof.
+  A miner submitting an invalid proof, which will be rejected by the L1 contract.
+- Failure of Three Consecutive SGX Generation Jobs.
   **[!!
-To be change]** As observed, the raiko will failed for unknown reason and keep in a unknown state.
-Need further study to prevent this first before applying this fro penalty.
+To be changed]** Preliminary observations indicate that Raiko fails for unknown reasons, leaving it in an indeterminate state.
+Further investigation is required to resolve this issue before this penalty are applied.